 - the potential of the arts to sustain, encourage and more equitably support walking during and recovering from a pandemic.

 “Walking Publics/Walking Arts” is grateful for the support of our Project Advisor Carole Wright, Partners and Associate Partners: Arts Canteen, Glasgow Life, Living Streets, Museum of London Archaeology, Open Clasp Theatre, Paths for All, Ramblers Scotland, and Sheffield Environmental Movement.

-- share our research findings on walking and creativity during COVID-19
+- shared our research findings on walking and creativity during COVID-19

-- host a series of ‘walkshops’ and presentations led by artists and Associate Partners
+- hosted a series of ‘walkshops’ and presentations led by artists and Associate Partners

-- launch our Project Report on people’s experiences of walking during the pandemic
+- launched our Project Report on people’s experiences of walking during the pandemic

-- launch and demonstrate The Walkbook, a free resource to support creative walking and wellbeing
+- launched and demonstrated The Walkbook, a free resource to support creative walking and wellbeing

-The #WalkCreate Gathering is aimed at individuals and organisations interested in exploring and understanding
+The #WalkCreate Gathering was aimed at individuals and organisations interested in exploring and understanding

 - the benefits of bridging walking and the arts